karmada-io/website/docs/tutorials/workload-rebalancer.md

 ## Objectives

-In general case, after replicas of workloads is scheduled, it will keep the scheduling result inert and the replicas distribution will not change.
-Now, assuming in some special scenario you want to actively trigger a fresh rescheduling, you can achieve it by Workload Rebalancer.
+In general, once workload replicas are scheduled, the scheduling result remains fixed, and the replica propagation does not change.
+Now, assuming that you want to actively trigger a fresh rescheduling in a special case, you can achieve it by `WorkloadRebalancer`.

-So, this section will guide you to cover how to use Workload Rebalancer to trigger a rescheduling.
+This guide will cover how to trigger a rescheduling using `WorkloadRebalancer`.

 ## Prerequisites

-### Karmada with multi cluster has been installed
+### Multi-cluster Karmada has been installed

-Run the command:
+Run the commands:

 ```shell
 git clone https://github.com/karmada-io/karmada